bringg/teleport/rfd/0203-database-healthchecks.md

     type Target struct {
     	// Name is the uniquely identifying name of the target.
     	Name string
-    	// Addr is the target's address.
+    	// GetEndpoints is callback func that returns the target endpoints.
-    	Addr string
+    	GetEndpoints func []string
     	// Spec is the health check configuration to use for the target.
     	Spec types.HealthCheckSpec
     }